 Some employers would not want to or would not be able to let employees take days off.
 Totally acceptable.
 In that case, the Department of Tourism could lobby the government to deliberately create shorter working weeks by pushing national holidays to Fridays or Mondays.
 These would be holidays like Kamuzu Day, John Chilembwe Day and Mothers Day that fall in the middle of a week.
 Specific holidays like Independence Day or those of a global nature like Christmas and Easter would be exempt.

 The same idea could be used for Martyrs Day, allowing families to travel to Nkhata Bay to visit the memorial to victims of the 1959 massacre.
-They would also have the beautiful beaches of Chintheche and Kande to enjoy for the rest of the weekend.
-For Kamuzu Day, tourists could visit Nguru ya Nawambe in Kasungu for a historical tour of Kamuzu’s life and thereafter head off either west to Kasungu National Park or east to Nkhotakota Wildlife Reserve.
+They would also have the beautiful Lake Malawi beaches of Chintheche and Kande to enjoy for the rest of the weekend.
+For Kamuzu Day, tourists could visit Nguru ya Nawambe in Kasungu for a historical tour of Kamuzu’s life and by extension, visit Kamuzu Academy.
+Thereafter they head off either west to Kasungu National Park or east to Nkhotakota Game Reserve.

 Having three full days would give time to families to enjoy longer holidays farther away.
 It would also provide much-needed revenue to local tour operators, crafts makers and tourism players.
 Tidziyamba Ndife!